The Role of Imaging Before and After Diagnosis of Localized Prostate Cancer - Masoom Haider

 Masoom Haider, MD, Senior Clinician Scientist, Director of the Sinai Health Research MRI, Head of the Radiomics and Machine Learning Lab, Mount Sinai Hospital, Toronto, Ontario

-Phillip J. Koo, MD, FACS Division Chief of Diagnostic Imaging at the Banner MD Anderson Cancer Center in Arizona.
+Phillip J. Koo, MD, Division Chief of Diagnostic Imaging at the Banner MD Anderson Cancer Center in Arizona

 Masoom Haider: It's my pleasure.

 Phillip Koo: So you will be speaking at the 2022 AdMeTech Global Summit for Prostate Cancer and one of the topics you'll be speaking on is radiomics and machine learning.
 So for a lot of the viewers out there who may not be as familiar with radiomics, can you give us sort of a high-level overview of what it is and what potential there is with this field of radiomics?

 Masoom Haider: Sure.
 So radiomics is really predicated on quantifying information in medical images and it's predicated on this idea that there's so much data and information in these images.
 A prostate MRI may have hundreds and hundreds of images in it and we're not really taking full advantage of all the data that's there when we do a visual interpretation.
 So typically, a number of features are extracted using engineered formulas to derive anywhere between 30 or 40, up to hundreds of imaging features from a typical imaging dataset in prostate MRI, let's say.
 And then there's a variety of machine learning techniques that can be used to derive from that quantitative information, perhaps, something like a better risk profile for clinically significant cancer in prostate cancer patients on active surveillance, let's say, or the likelihood of them harboring a clinically significant cancer.
 So it's akin to genomics, but it's for images.